 The wild at heart do not belong in a cage.
 Owning your own bird, hedgehog, lizard or monkey might seem striking, it might even add a certain color to your personality; but, it is wrong and unfair to keep an exotic animal in your home.
 No matter how you may try to replicate their environment, their natural instinct is to live in the wild, not amongst four brick walls.
 Some humans readily believe that they can provide all the care necessary to make exotic animals “happy” and feel “at home,” but the fact remains: wild animals belong in the wild.

-Even if the person who gains ownership of an exotic animal has no intention of harming the creature, when you look into how these animals come to be pets, the gross injustice inherit in the exotic pet trade becomes apparent.
+Even if the person who gains ownership of an exotic animal has no intention of harming the creature, when you look into how these animals come to be pets, the gross injustice inherent in the exotic pet trade becomes apparent.

 Trappers steal animals from the wild, and when they do so, they do not handle them with care.
 Parrots have their beaks cut and their feet taped up and it is not uncommon for them to be stuffed into plastic tubes so they can be hidden in luggage.
 Baby turtles are taped up and trapped inside their shells.
 A large amount of these animals die during the capture and the journey that continues is just as brutal.
 The ones who do survive aren’t much more fortunate.
-They are ultimately sold, mostly to under qualified owners, and more often then not, end up abandoned on a road side or left to die.
+They are ultimately sold, mostly to under-qualified owners, and more often than not, end up abandoned on a roadside or left to die.
 Others are left in the hands of children who play with their new exotic pets too roughly and the animals get injured, or vise versa.

 The exotic pet trade affects you too.
 Countless diseases emerge from the handling and importation of exotic animals and these diseases threaten human health.

-These cold blooded animals fascinate many people, which is why they can always be found in pet stores.
+These cold-blooded animals fascinate many people, which is why they can always be found in pet stores.
 Hundreds of species of snakes, including boa constrictors, anacondas, and other large snakes are shipped into the U.S. every year.
 The fact is, no matter how well you care for your exotic pet, it is never going to compare to its natural habitat.

 Additionally, many of the exotic breeds that are popular among owners are highly dangerous if not properly handled.
-In the past 10 years, 12 people have been killed from constrictor-snake related incidents and many more have sustained injuries.
+In the past 10 years, 12 people have been killed from constrictor-snake-related incidents and many more have sustained injuries.
 It is also known that 90 percent of reptiles carry salmonella and this can be passed on to humans.

 Ten to twenty percent of wild birds that are caught and confined to a small cage die because of the shock of losing their freedom.
 The next time you look at a bird in a cage, don’t just see the bird, see what the bird sees.